dinakaranonline/blog/_posts/2020-10-11-5-Key-Takeaways-from-book-Grit-by-Angela-Duckworth.md

 What does Deliberate Practice is all about?

-1. a.
-A clearly defined stretch goal
+1. A clearly defined stretch goal
-1.   b.
-Full concentration and effort
+1. Full concentration and effort
-1.   c.
-Immediate and informative feedback
+1. Immediate and informative feedback
-1.   d.
-Repetition with reflection and refinement
+1. Repetition with reflection and refinement

 Practice involves being consistent.
 Daily Rituals and Good habits are one of the most of essential traits of all successful, high achieving people and professionals.